Snaggly/hikkaAVStream-GUI/README.md

-# hikkaAVStream
+# hikkaAVStream-GUI
 Allows you to bypass discords' limitations on streaming with linux.
 With hikkaAVStream you can stream one of your monitors if you have dual screen setup, while also streaming audio.

+Originally made by the users mentioned below.
+I'm only contributing a GTK GUI to it.

 Dependencies:
 -